hallerhc/speed-jate/README.md

 * [Images](#images)

 ## Installation
-Clone the repository and then run "npm install" to install necessary dependencies.
+Clone the repository and then run "npm install" in terminal to install necessary dependencies.
 When offline, user can press the "install" button at the top left corner of the page.

 ## Usage
 Homework